jay-pro/MatPlotLib-for-Python-Developers---Advanced/README.md

 # MatPlotLib-for-Python-Developers---Advanced

-<p>Implemented by Bùi Hà Nhi</p>
+Implemented by Bùi Hà Nhi
 My bios:

 - [Linked in](https://www.linkedin.com/in/buihanhi)
 - [Facebook](https://www.facebook.com/bhanih)

-<p>Instructor: Exam Turf (#1 Brand for Competitive Exam Preparation and Test Series)</p>
+Instructor: Exam Turf (#1 Brand for Competitive Exam Preparation and Test Series)
 Information:

 -[Facebook](https://www.facebook.com/examturfprep/)

-<p>Learn about advanced level topics and how to leverage them to draft solutions for plotting based problems.</p>
+Learn about advanced level topics and how to leverage them to draft solutions for plotting based problems.

 My Udemy certificate of this: